StewartThomson/notion2googlecal/README.md

+Changed so that it only does Google -> notion sync, and only grabs events occuring AFTER the time of syncing

 # Notion to Google Calendar Integration

 This script utilizes the unofficial [Notion API](https://github.com/jamalex/notion-py) and the [Google Calendar API](https://developers.google.com/calendar) to sync a calendar directly between Notion and Google Calendar.
 Set this up as a cron job to have it sync changes between calendars automatically!